Table of Contents

 This actually my current method of controlling my camera remotely.
 I also use this to automatically set my camera to take pictures of a specific exposure time and then repeat this a set number of times.

 For example, a typical night of imaging with my chosen software, The Astrophotography Tool, (or APT as it is known to astrophotographers), allows me to set my camera to take 100 photos each of two minutes exposure time, sometimes five minutes exposure time according to the object, sky conditions and filter I am using.
+Calculate the best exposure time with this tool..

 Find out more here about the Astrophotography tool which is free and can also deal with other tasks I need, such as meridian flips and help with focusing my camera.
 I highly recommend this software, although some prefer NINA, which is another good imaging and planning tool that is free.
-I just didn’t manage to figure out NINA, and I found APT much easier and quicker to use.
+I just didn’t manage to figure out NINA, and I found APT much easier and quicker to use1.
 I got it working very quickly, whereas NINA confused me, and I couldn’t get it to work how I wanted.

 I must add that I now prefer to use a dedicated Astro camera that is connected to a laptop, but you can also use a DSLR connected to a laptop, as I did before I bought my ZWO ASI533 MC PRO.
 Both are easy to use with a laptop, but this does require extra power if you travel to dark locations with your camera or telescope.